RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

   },
   "experimentConditions" : ["Condition1", "Condition2"],
   "conditionAssignments" : [1,1],
-  "assignmentScheme" : "balanced"
+  "assignmentScheme" : "balanced",
+  "conditionMapping" : {
+    "1234" : 0,
+    "4321" : 1
+  }
   ...
 }
 ```

 #### Assigning to Condition By Participant ID

-If the `assignmentScheme` is set to be `"pid"`, then the software uses the information in the file `json/PIDCondMap.json`.
+If the `assignmentScheme` is set to be `"pid"`, then the software uses the information in the property `conditionMapping`, which is an object with only one level.

-This JSON file is itself an object with only one level.
-The properties are the participant ID of the participant (string, stored to the parameter `PID`), and the value is the _index_ of the condition the participant with that PID is to be assigned to.
-The _index_ is a number corresponding to the position of the condition in the list `experimentConditions`, with `0` being the first.
+The properties of the `conditionMapping` object are the participant ID of the participant (string, stored to the parameter `PID`), and the value is the **index** of the condition the participant with that PID is to be assigned to.
+The **index** is a number corresponding to the position of the condition in the list `experimentConditions`, with `0` being the first.

 Note that this requires you to obtain the participant ID from the participant through chat interactions and store it to the participant parameter `PID` using the `"saveAnswerTo"` action.
-Details about how to do this will be explained in the coming sections.
+Details about how to do this will be explained in the coming sections (see [Setup Questions](#span-idsetup-setup-questions-and-starting-the-experimentspan)).

-The following is an example of `json/PIDCondMap.json`.
+The following is an example of `conditionMapping`.
 In this example, `experimentConditions` is `["Experimental","Control"]`.
-Participant with `PID = 1234` will be assigned to condition `Experimental`, and `4321` will be assigned to `Control`.
+Participant with `PID` of value `"1234"` will be assigned to condition `Experimental`, since that has the index `0` in the list of conditions, and `4321` will be assigned to `Control`, since that has the index `1` in the list of conditions.

 ```
 {